nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 ```
 ## The Container class
 This class is just a utility class which holds the dimensions of the container in which the boxes have to fit.
-It is used only to make the code more understandable.
-Since the algorithm interprets containers and boxes as boxes, there is no need for this class to exist apart from
+It is only used to make the code more understandable.
+Since the algorithm interprets both the containers and boxes as boxes, there is no need for this class to exist apart from
-good looks
+good looks.

 ```
 package hr.Base58;